vuejs/docs/src/guide/essentials/lifecycle.md

 </div>

 There are also other hooks which will be called at different stages of the instance's lifecycle, with the most commonly used being <span class="composition-api">[`onMounted`](/api/composition-api-lifecycle.html#onmounted), [`onUpdated`](/api/composition-api-lifecycle.html#onupdated), and [`onUnmounted`](/api/composition-api-lifecycle.html#onunmounted).
-Some hooks The full reference for all lifecycle hooks and their respective use cases can be found [here](/api/composition-api-lifecycle.html).</span><span class="options-api">[`mounted`](/api/options-lifecycle.html#mounted), [`updated`](/api/options-lifecycle.html#updated), and [`unmounted`](/api/options-lifecycle.html#unmounted).
+The full reference for all lifecycle hooks and their respective use cases can be found [here](/api/composition-api-lifecycle.html).</span><span class="options-api">[`mounted`](/api/options-lifecycle.html#mounted), [`updated`](/api/options-lifecycle.html#updated), and [`unmounted`](/api/options-lifecycle.html#unmounted).
 All lifecycle hooks are called with their `this` context pointing to the current active instance invoking it.
 The full reference for all lifecycle hooks and their respective use cases can be found [here](/api/options-lifecycle.html).</span>

 <div class="composition-api">

-When calling `onMounted`, Vue automatically associates the registered callback function to the current active component instance.
+When calling `onMounted`, Vue automatically associates the registered callback function with the current active component instance.
 This requires these hooks to be registered **synchronously** during component setup.
 For example, do not do this:

 ```js
 setTimeout(() => {